 The Goddess Parvati (wife of Shiva) made a camel out of dirt and mud and told Lord Shiva to put soul into it.
-Then they created the first Rabari (Raika) man, who they named Sambad who would to tame and graze and care for the camels on their behalf, in effect being their protector on behalf of the gods.
-Sambad then got married to Apsara (an angel) named Rai and so the lineages of this couple are called Rai-ka or ‘sons of Rai.’
-It is their belief that they were put on this earth to protect camels and that is their purpose and their fate.
-This isn’t a hobby, or just a way of life, to be a Raika is an honour, they were the ones chosen by the gods to protect these dromedaries and that is what they have done, for centuries, that is until now when their position is, for many reasons, being made untenable.
+Then they created the first Rabari (Raika) man, who they named Sambad who would tame, graze and care for the camels on their behalf, in effect being the protector of camels on behalf of the gods.
+A short while later, Sambad married Apsara (an angel) named Rai and so the lineages of this couple are called Rai-ka or ‘sons of Rai.’
+It is still their belief that they were put on this earth to protect camels it is their purpose and their fate.
+This isn’t just a hobby, or just a way of life, to be a Raika is an honour, they were the ones chosen by the gods to protect these dromedaries and that is what they have done, for centuries, that is until now when their position is, for many reasons, being made untenable.

-The following is taken from my FB posts at the time.
+The following is taken from my FB posts at the time:

-I am not sure I have the words to describe the the first completed Raika Journey.
+I am not sure I have the words to describe the the first Raika Journey that we have just completed.
 People talk about immersive tourism but that sounds too cold to me, people talk about experiential tourism but think that by just using the word ‘experience’ that one is created.

-This was a journey which provided an untarnishes, unvanished view into the world of these pastoralists whose ancient way of life is truly extraordinary.
-This to me is more than either of those.
+This was a journey which provided an untarnished, unvarnished view into the world of these pastoralists whose ancient way of life is truly extraordinary.
 This is a journey into the world of the Raikas but not from a third person perspective.
-We had the advantage of the expertise and contacts of Ilse Köhler-Rollefson who has lived amongst these people for over 30 years and her guidance together wirh the brilliant ideas of Dee Ann Bauer a journey was curated as one that would be led not only for, but by the Raikas.
+We had the advantage of the expertise and contacts of Ilse Köhler-Rollefson who has lived amongst these people for over 30 years and her guidance, together with the brilliant ideas of Dee Ann Bauer, a journey was curated as one that would be led not only for, but by the Raika.

-We spent time with the indomitable Dailibai, a leading advocate for the Raika community, ethno botanist, animal healer and all round power house, as well a Tolar Ram, Pawani and Rata Ram to name but a few and got to know them as friends.
+We spent time with the indomitable Dailibai, a leading advocate for the Raika community, ethno botanist, animal healer and all round power house, as well a Tolar Ram, Pawani and Rata Ram to name but a few, and got to know them as friends.

 Above all, we learnt that although non of them were educated in the traditional sense, they hold a power of essential knowledge in their heads, an innate understanding of mother nature, medicinal plants, the way of the land and of course, camels!

-To spend this time with them was both a privilege and humbling and I was honoured when both Dailibai and Pawani refused to let me leave until I had promised to return sooner rather than later, Pawani declaring me her sister.
+To spend this time with them was both a privilege and humbling, and I was honoured when both Dailibai and Pawani refused to let me leave until I had promised to return sooner rather than later, Pawani declaring me her sister.

-What must also be mentioned were the group of ladies who agreed to be part of this pilot project!
-It took a little courage, in some instances patience an essential sense of humour.
+What must also be mentioned were the group of ladies who agreed to be part of this pilot project.
+It took a little courage, in some instances patience and an essential sense of humour.
 I think all of us have left enriched.
-Now that we have tested it out, we will be running just three trips in a year for a maximum of 8 people.
-For more information on how you can arrange your own Raika Journey contact Philippa@indianexperiences.com
+Now that we have tested it out, we will be running just two trips in a year for a maximum of 8 people.
+The next one will be in November 2023.

 Alternatively you can whatsapp on +447966025330.